 Do the legwork to make sure everything needed to execute the plan is ready to go or will be when it is needed.
 Check back to make sure that everyone understands their role and the importance of their role in the overall success.

-Now flip the "ON" switch.
-Tell people what they need to do.
-We like to think of this part like conducting an orchestra.
-Everyone in the orchestra has the music in front of them.
-They know which section is playing which piece and when.
+Everything is in place and it is now time to flip the "ON" switch—tell people what they need to do.
+We like to think of this part like conducting an orchestra: Everyone in the orchestra has the music in front of them and they know which section is playing which piece and when.
 They know when to come in, what to play, and when to stop again.
-The conductor cues each section to make the music happen.
-That's your job here.
-You've given all your musicians (workers) the sheet music (the plan).
-You have the right number of musicians (workers) in each section (department), and you've arranged the sections on stage so the music will sound best (you have organized the work).
+The conductor cues each section to make the music happen—that's your job here.
+You've given all your musicians (workers) the sheet music (the plan), you have the right number of musicians (workers) in each section (department), and you've arranged the sections on stage so the music will sound best (you have organized the work).

 Now you need only to tap the podium lightly with your baton to get their attention and give the downbeat.

 Now that you have everything moving, you have to keep an eye on things.
-Make sure everything is going according to the plan.
-When it isn't going according to plan, you need to step in and adjust the plan, just as the orchestra conductor will adjust the tempo.
+Make sure everything is going according to the plan and, when it isn't going according to plan, step in and adjust the plan.